gca-research-group/tee-compartimentalisation-study-case/overhead-analysis/README.md

 - Python 3.6+
 - Flask (`pip install Flask`)
-- OpenSSL (for certificate generation)
-- For HTTPS tests: self-signed `cert.pem` and `priv.pem`

 ---

 ## Experiment Summaries

 Each experiment in this repository isolates a specific operation used in the Launcher and measures its execution time across 100 iterations.
 Below is a summary of each:

-- **retrieve-program/**: Simulates retrieving the integration program binary from a local registry file.
-- **generate-attestable-doc/**: Simulates the creation of an attestable document, including metadata serialization and disk write.
-- **exchange-keys/**: Simulates the exchange of public keys between a client and a server over HTTPS.
-- **generate-certificate/**: Generates an RSA-2048 key pair and an X.509 certificate with custom extensions.
+- **lockup-service/**: Benchmarks the DNS resolution time for a remote service (e.g., 'example.com').
 - **get-certificate/**: Measures the time to read a PEM-formatted certificate from disk.
 - **get-publickey/**: Simulates retrieving a public key from an in-memory dictionary.
-- **lockup-service/**: Benchmarks the DNS resolution time for a remote service (e.g., 'example.com').
-- **read-write/**: Performs 100 HTTPS GET and POST requests to a running API (e.g., API1.py).

 ---